DROW OF PORPHYRA FAQ

 Q: Would you imagine any particular characteristics or even specific performer as narrative voice(s)?

 A: Oh, yes.
 I tend to hear narrative voices while I'm writing, but they aren't usually tied to particular performers.
 For the Karza, I imagined the strong, zealous drow priestess many of us know by now.
-For the Nalbrezu, I heard the wise guy from the mob movies I watched while growing up.
-That chapter in particular was very fun to write because I had such a distinct and amusing character in my head, telling me all about his people as though we were having a conversation.
+For the Nalbrezu, I heard a wise guy like those in the mob movies I watched while growing up.
+That particular chapter was very fun to write because I had such a distinct and amusing character in my head, telling me all about his people as though we were having a conversation.
 For the Xelusine, I imagined the sexiest voices I've ever heard, the ones that are almost hypnotic.
 The Strivog were inspired by the ornate bone art of Sedlec Ossuary and the bejewelled skeletons of Waldsassen Basilica; there wasn't a voice for them as much as images, some of them quite horrifying.

 Q: Is it adult oriented (excessive gore/violence, sexual themes)?